apanda/ivy/index.md

 ![Conjecture 2]({{ site.url }}/assets/conjecture2.png)

+Observe that in the previous screenshot, `id0` is unselected and no green edges connect it to a node.
+This is to indicate that it was not included in the minimized conjecture.

 We can again check inductiveness, resulting in another case where the previous conjecture is non-inductive because it doesn't account for some of the ring topology.
 The non-inductive conjecture and the conjecture we add to make it inductive are shown below.

 ![Added conjecture is not inductive]({{ site.url }}/assets/ninductive3.png)